moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 For CMAF packaged content, the string codec registrations are defined in XXX.

 ### Mimetype {#mimetype}
-A string defining the mime type [MIME] of the track.This parameter is typically supplied with CMAF packaged content.
+A string defining the mime type [MIME] of the track.
+This parameter is typically supplied with CMAF packaged content.

 ### Framerate {#framerate}
 A number defining the framerate of the track, expressed as frames per second.